dshevtsov/whatsup_github/README.md

 # WhatsupGithub

-The project helps to update the [Whats New on DevDocs](http://devdocs.magento.com/guides/v2.3/whats-new.html).
+The tool helps to update the [Whats New on DevDocs](http://devdocs.magento.com/whats-new.html).
 It filters by labels the pull requests merged into repositories and generates an output in a specified format (`markdown` or/and `yaml`).
 In the command line, provide the date since when you want to check changes.
 By default, the tool filters results for the passed week.